eastgenomics/eggd_tso500reporter/README.md

 ## What does this app output?

-HTML and PDF reports of TMB and MSI plots/data
+An HTML report of TMB and MSI plots and data.

 #### This app was made by EMEE GLH